Guantanamo psychiatric ward

 The Guantanamo detention camp complex includes a psychiatric facility.

 In addition to the regular camps for detainees held in extrajudicial detention there is a Guantanamo psychiatric ward at the Guantanamo Bay detention camp complex in Cuba.

 The Department of Defense announced the opening of the psychiatric facility in March 2003.
-Camp Commandant Geoffrey Miller denied that the opening of the psychiatric facility was solely in response to detainees' suicide attempts.
+Camp Commandant Geoffrey D. Miller denied that the opening of the psychiatric facility was solely in response to detainees' suicide attempts.
 Larry C. James was the chief psychologist in 2003.

-In April 2008 Adam M. Robinson, the United States Navy's Surgeon General, wrote that the "...core psychological health team comprised [sic] one psychologist, one psychiatrist, five behavioral nurses and 14 psychiatric technicians."
+In April 2008 Adam M. Robinson, the United States Navy's surgeon general, wrote that the "...core psychological health team comprised [sic] one psychologist, one psychiatrist, five behavioral nurses and 14 psychiatric technicians".

-On June 7, 2010, the Washington Post reported, after obtaining the first official figures for capital costs of the Guantanamo camps to be made public, that the current building cost $2.9 million USD.
+On June 7, 2010, The Washington Post reported, after obtaining the first official figures for capital costs of the Guantanamo camps to be made public, that the current building cost US$2.9 million.